Aaditya772/CS320-Software-Testing-and-Automation/README.md

 How can I ensure that my code, program, or software is functional and secure?

+I can ensure that my code, program, or software is functional and secure by using various kinds of automated tests such as JUnit testing to secure functions.
+I can additionally use coverage tests to make sure that the automated testing I am performing actualy applies to all the important parts.
+Along with coding best practices, secure testing will help reduce critical errors and encourage thorough evaluation.

 How do I interpret user needs and incorporate them into a program?

+I interpret user needs and incorporate them into a program by

 How do I approach designing software?